idfy-io/docs/eid-providers/norwegian-bankid.md

 ## Technical

-BankID have two clients one is a javascript base client that is rendered in the browser \(Netcentric\), and the other is BankID mobile that is a sim toolkit base solution.
+BankID have two clients: a JavaScript based client that is rendered in the browser \(Netcentric\), and the BankID mobile client which is a SIM Toolkit solution.
 Idfy supports both solutions.
-BankID mobile currently does not support signing other then plain text.
+BankID mobile currently only support signing of plain text.

 #### Test users Bankid

-Test BankID users can be created for free in the Idfy dashboard.
-Or you may use the following:
+Test users for BankID can be created for free in the Idfy dashboard.
+You may also use the following public test users:

 | SSN | Name | One time password | Password |
 | :--- | :--- | :--- | :--- |